 - Contact us.

-To ensure that the IPS information holdings are easily discoverable, understandable and machine-readable, the TPB will:
+To ensure that our IPS entry is easily discoverable, understandable and machine-readable, we will:

-- provide a search function for its website
+- provide a search function for our website

-- seek and respond to community feedback about the IPS information holdings.
+- seek and respond to community feedback about the IPS entry.

 Information required to be published under the IPS

-The documents that the TPB is required to publish under section 8(2) of the FOI Act are generally already available on the TPB’s website.
-The TPB will also provide a link to the documents required to be published under section 8(2) of the FOI Act in the IPS section of the TPB’s website.
+The documents that we are required to publish under section 8(2) of the FOI Act are generally already available on our website.
+A link to these documents are also included on the IPS page on our website at tpb.gov.au/ips

 - This agency plan.